Distance characteristics for incremental quantities: Model

 Through (\ref{eq:tildeieta}), the incremental remote current depends on the earlier measurements, $v_{\textrm{L}}(t-\delta)$ and $i_{\textrm{L}}(t-\delta)$, and the network structure.
 Together with (\ref{eq:zAag}) and (\ref{eq:zAab}), this implies that after the fault, the apparent impedance does not depend on the voltages and currents elsewhere in the network, i.e., its operating point.
 This parallels the development in~\cite{schweitzer2015speed}, which showed that incremental quantities depend on the prefault voltage at the fault point and Th\'{e}venin impedances of the network.

 We now discuss the validity of Assumption~\ref{assumption:period}.
-It is standard for SG's, whose prefault voltages persist for several cycles after a fault.
-While there is precedent for modeling IBR's as current sources~\cite{banaiemoqadam2019control} and Norton equivalents~\cite{wieserman2014fault}, Assumption~\ref{assumption:period} is less appropriate for an IBR because its current magnitude can change suddenly after a fault, upon which the inverter will go into current limiting mode.
-This increase in magnitude, however, is typically much smaller than for an SG's.
-An IBR's frequency and phase angle can also change after a fault~\cite{kasztenny2022distance}.
+It is standard for SGs, whose prefault voltages persist for several cycles after a fault.
+While there is precedent for modeling IBRs as current sources~\cite{banaiemoqadam2019control} and Norton equivalents~\cite{wieserman2014fault}, Assumption~\ref{assumption:period} is less appropriate for an IBR because its current magnitude can change suddenly after a fault, upon which the inverter will go into current limiting mode.
+This increase in magnitude, however, is typically smaller than for an SG.
+An IBRs frequency and phase angle can also change significantly after a fault~\cite{kasztenny2022distance}.
+This behavior depends on its control algorithm, which can vary case by case.
+As such, Assumption~\ref{assumption:period} and the implication that $i_{\mathcal{C}}(t)=i_{\mathcal{C}}(t-\delta)$ are generally not realistic today.

-We should ask if Assumption~\ref{assumption:period} and the implication that $i_{\mathcal{C}}(t)=i_{\mathcal{C}}(t-\delta)$ are reasonable approximations.
-If not, one remedy is to add uncertainty to $i_{\textrm{L}}(t)$.
-Such a scheme would still be operating point-independent, but the additional uncertainty would add dimensionality, making the characteristics more difficult to compute.
-These are topics of future work.
+That said, it appears that for protection systems to operate effectively in IBR-rich grids, the IBRs should behave more predictably for several cycles after a fault~\cite{schweitzer2026consistency}.
+In the future, standards enforcing such behavior could make Assumption~\ref{assumption:period} more realistic.
+If not, we believe that our technical approach could be useful for incorporating other information about IBR fault behavior.
+For example, we could add uncertainty to $i_{\textrm{C}}(t)$.
+Such a scheme would still be operating point-independent while allowing for sources to vary after faults.
+Developing efficiently computable characteristics, e.g., via zonotopes as in~\cite{taylor2025geometry}, is a topic of future work.